Introduction To College for Schools (SCP)

 Progression and Articulation Routes

-• Those who attend Introduction to College SCQF level 1-2, would usually progress to one of the following courses:
+- Those who attend Introduction to College SCQF level 1-2 may, on leaving school, progress to one of the following ACE courses:

-• Those who attend Introduction to College SCQF level 3-4, would usually progress to one of the following courses:
+- Those who attend Introduction to College SCQF level 3-4, may, on leaving school, progress to one of the following ACE courses:

 - Courses at Edinburgh College that provide additional support.